 Email firstname.lastname@example.org for more information and assistance.
 Please include your full name, student ID number and the course title and section ID number of the course you are inquiring about.

 Your final grade reports will be available in My Extension within three weeks after the last day of class.
-For current blended, hybrid or online courses, you can access grades for individual assignments through Blackboard or by contacting your instructor.
+For current blended, hybrid or online courses, you can access grades for individual assignments through Canvas or by contacting your instructor.

 Email email@example.com for further assistance.
 Please include your full name, student ID number and the course title and section ID number of the course you are inquiring about.